Children’s & Teen Conventions

 No lunch is provided.
-Children will need to be picked up for lunch at 12:40 p.m. and returned by 1:40 p.m.
+Children will need to be picked up for lunch at 12:40 p.m. and returned at 1:40 p.m.
 If you would like your child to have any snacks during the day, you will need to provide them.

 Children’s Convention Check-In and Check-Out

 If children are pre-registered for the Children’s Convention, they will need to be checked in beginning at 8:00 a.m. on Friday and Saturday.
 Children must be picked up at the conclusion of the day at 4:45 p.m.
 If your children are not pre-registered for Children’s Convention, please visit the Registration booth.
-At-the-door registration may be available as space allows, on a first-come, first-serve basis.
+At-the-door registration may be available as space allows, on a first-come, first-served basis.

 Presented by HSLDA’s Generation Joshua